avirdz/hookdeploy/README.md

 # hookdeploy

 hookdeploy is a php deployment script for bitbucket git repositories.
+It also has a basic integration with composer, npm, bower and gulp.

 ### Install with composer

 ```sh
 composer create-project avirdz/hookdeploy
 ```

-Then remove .git dir.

 ### Requirements